 This is why I joined with People for the Ethical Treatment of Animals (PETA) in a lawsuit that challenged the Milk Board’s ads as unlawfully deceptive.
 Thus far, the Milk Board has prevailed in court, even though it’s obvious that the ads lie to the public.
 Why?
 Because the California Milk Advisory Board is the marketing arm of the California Department of Agriculture, a government agency.
 And in California, in a truly Orwellian twist, government agencies are exempt from laws prohibiting false advertising.

 Should we hold our advertisers, even if they are government agencies, accountable to reality?
 Should we require that what they tell us have some resemblance to the truth?

 In 2010, PETA erected billboards throughout the state that read, “California Cheese Comes From Miserable Cows.”
-PETA, of course, is an animal rights group, but this issue is increasingly being recognized as one that concerns not only vegetarians and animal advocates.
-Consumers who want the animal products they buy to be from humanely raised animals can be found in every segment of society.
+PETA, of course, is an animal rights group.
+But this issue is increasingly being recognized as one that concerns not only vegetarians and animal advocates.
+Consumers who want the animal products they buy to be from humanely raised animals occupy every segment of society.